Sadananda Gowda: Accusations

 As part of the #Metoo movement, a former BJP Mahila Morcha member accused Gowda in 2018 of inappropriately behaving with her when Gowda was Karnataka's chief minister.
 She claimed that Gowda would constantly call her and invite her to meet him at his office and have lunch with him.
 She also claimed that Gowda touched her body parts and attempted to make physical contact with her in a variety of ways.
 Gowda said that he was not the CM during that period and said "Everyone knows how I am and what I am.
 I do not want to say anything about this to anyone right now."

 Cybersex

 A video clip purportedly showing Gowda in a sexually compromising position with an unidentified woman over a video call went viral on social media in September 2021.
 Gowda said that he has lodged a police complaint and alleged that the “fake, fabricated, concocted” video was “politically motivated” and said that it was created to tarnish his image.

+Retirement

+In November 2023, Gowda announced retirement from electoral politics, and stated that he would not be contesting in the 2024 Lok Sabha election.
+During a press conference he thanked his party leaders and seniors and said that the party had given him all opportunities in his long career, and wanted to vacate his place for youngsters.